minseok127/atomsnap/README.md

     /*
      * If latest_version can be freed, it means that another new version has been
-     * registered.
-So our new_version cannot be registered because it is no longer
+     * registered by another thread.
+So our new_version cannot be registered
-     * based on the lasted version (another thread's new version) */ if (s == ATOMSNAP_SAFE_FREE) {
+     * because it is no longer based on the lasted version (another thread's new version) */ if (s == ATOMSNAP_SAFE_FREE) {
         free(latest_version);